HarryLovesCode/Vulkan-API-Book/README.md

 Hello everyone.
 This is going to be a technical book about the newly published Vulkan specification.
 We'll go over different topics such as...

+- Extensions
 - Getting started
-- Instancing
+- Instances
 - Physical & logical devices
+- Queues
-- Rendering to surfaces
+- Surfaces
 - Swap chains
-- Queues
 - Windowing across different platforms
 - And more!